 Statement - This is your RENT BOOK.
 It tells you when your rent is due and paid and can be used as a future Landlord Reference as it contains all the information about your residence that your next landlord wants to know.
 It is advisable to print this off before you leave at the end of your occupancy.
 It will remain available for about 2 years after you leave - but best not to wait - print it before you leave.

-Log Maintenance issue
+Link to Log Maintenance issue

 Data Amendments form